Efficient Feature Distillation for Zero-shot Annotation Object Detection: Related Work

-\textbf{Zero-shot Detection and Open Vocabulary Detection.} Zero-shot detection aims to learn knowledge from the base categories and to generalize the knowledge to the novel categories, enabling the model to detect novel objects.
-Bansal et al.\cite{bansal2018zero} propose to use the max-margin loss to match the visual features of cropped image regions with word embeddings.
-Zhu et al.\cite{zhu2020don} synthesize the visual features with a generative model to improve localization performance.
-Rahman et al.\cite{rahman2020improved} models background categories and cluster categories with similar semantics by using polarity loss.
-Zhong et al.\cite{zhong2022regionclip}, Zhou et al.\cite{zhou2022detecting} and Zareian et al\cite{zareian2021open} pretrain their model with image-caption pair to learn the vision-language feature space for open vocabulary detection.
-Gao et al.\cite{gao2021towards} train its model with pseudo-label which is generated by the ALBEF\cite{li2021align} and map the image region feature to CLIP's\cite{radford2021learning} feature space.
-Feng et al.\cite{feng2022promptdet} design a prompt to make use of CLIP for detection.
-Ma et al.\cite{Ma_2022_CVPR} design a open vocabulary one-stage detector trained with distillation.
-Gu et al.\cite{gu2021open} propose ViLD which distills visual features from CLIP.
+\textbf{Zero-shot Detection object (ZSD) and Open Vocabulary object Detection (OVD)} aim to learn knowledge from the base categories and to generalize the knowledge to the novel categories, enabling the model to detect novel objects.
+Bansal et al.\cite{bansal2018zero}, Zhu et al.\cite{zhu2020don}, Rahman et al.\cite{rahman2020improved}, and Xie et al.\cite{xie2022zero} focus on ZSD, in which novel instances cannot exist in the training image.
+However, in most object detection datasets, not all the instances on the image will be annotated.
+This makes the ZSD setting too restricted.
+Zhong et al.\cite{zhong2022regionclip}, Zhou et al.\cite{zhou2022detecting} and Zareian et al\cite{zareian2021open} pre-train their model with image-caption pair to learn the vision-language feature space for open vocabulary detection.
+Gao et al.\cite{gao2021towards}, Long et al.\cite{long2022p}, Wang et al.\cite{wang2023object} Zhao et al.\cite{zhao2022exploiting} train its model with pseudo-label.
+Feng et al.\cite{feng2022promptdet}, Kuo et al.\cite{kuo2022f}, and Wu et al.\cite{wu2023cora} design a prompt to make use of CLIP for detection.
+Ma et al.\cite{Ma_2022_CVPR} and Gu et al.\cite{gu2021open} distill visual features from CLIP, enabling object detectors to detect novel instances.
+Wang et al.\cite{wang2023learning} propose CondHead which can be added to different OVD models to further improve their performance.
+All these methods aim to solve the OVD problem, and most of them need additional training data except the distillation-based\cite{Ma_2022_CVPR, gu2021open, wang2023learning} and some prompt-based methods\cite{kuo2022f, wu2023cora}.
+The distillation-based and prompt-based methods can fit in with our ZAD setting, while the distillation-based method has better overall performance.